 As fun as it can be to load up a multiplayer game and throw down with the competition, sometimes games can ironically pose health risks to your social life and wellbeing.
 Let’s take a look at some social risks that can with playing games, either online or not.

 Isolation and loneliness are significant social risks associated with video games, particularly for those who spend excessive amounts of time playing games.
 Video games can be a solitary activity, and while some games offer multiplayer options, it is not uncommon for gamers to spend hours alone in front of a screen.

 For individuals who struggle with social anxiety or have difficulty making friends in real life, video games can provide a sense of community and belonging.
 Many online games have large communities of players who communicate with each other through chat functions and online forums, allowing gamers to form relationships and make friends.

-However, excessive gaming can also lead to isolation and loneliness.
-Gamers may withdraw from real-life relationships and activities, spending more time playing games instead.
+However, excessive gaming can also lead to the opposite; gamers may withdraw from real-life relationships and activities, spending more time onine instead.
 This can lead to feelings of loneliness and social isolation, which can be detrimental to mental health.

 Furthermore, excessive gaming can interfere with important social skills such as communication, empathy, and conflict resolution.
 This can make it more difficult for gamers to form and maintain real-life relationships and lead to further social isolation.

 It is important for gamers to strike a balance between playing games and engaging in other social activities.
 This can include spending time with friends and family, participating in sports or other hobbies, and volunteering in the community.
 By doing so, gamers can enjoy the benefits of video games while maintaining important social connections and avoiding the potential negative effects of isolation and loneliness.